 The legislation brought structure to an expanding business segment.
 Yet, it stopped short of giving DAOs a carte blanche.
 The Secretary of the State of Wyoming retains the right to strip a DAO of its liability protection if it is involved in some kind of illegal activity.

 2 - Malta🔗

 In accordance with this goal, the University of Malta has already introduced a master's program on blockchain and distributed ledger technology (DLT).
-Malta also became the first country to legalize DAOs, but the legislation ended up placing too much responsibility on the executives of DAOs, which is incompatible with the spirit of DAOs.
+Malta also became the first country to legalize DAOs.
+The legislation introduced some form of corporate governance into DAOs.
+But it ended up placing too much responsibility on the executives of these organizations, which is incompatible with the spirit of DAOs.

 3 - Switzerland🔗

 The fact that Ethereum Foundation is based in Zug came to define the town in the last several years.
 Today Zug is home to many crypto companies like Monetas, Bitcoin Suisse, Xapo, ShapeShift, ConsenSys, and Tezos.
-Local authorities also seem eager to get on with the times.
-As of the last quarter of 2021, Zug Department of Finance accepts tax payments in cryptocurrencies and the town also successfully ran a test of blockchain-based municipal voting in 2018.
+Local authorities seem eager to get on with the times, too.
+As of the last quarter of 2021, Zug Department of Finance accepts tax payments in cryptocurrencies.
+The town also successfully ran a test of blockchain-based municipal voting in 2018.

 4 - Estonia🔗

 However, it did not take long before the Estonian government hit the brakes.
-Similar to what happened in Malta, Estonian authorities recognized the concerns over money laundering and shut down hundreds of crypto businesses recently, bringing down their number from 1,234 at the end 2020 to 353 by the end of August 2021.
+Similar to what happened in Malta, Estonian authorities recognized the concerns over money laundering and shut down hundreds of crypto businesses recently.
+This move brought down their number from 1,234 at the end 2020 to 353 by the end of August 2021.
 Still, no other EU country seems as favorable to crypto businesses as Estonia today.

 5 - Gibraltar🔗